 European Union Military Staff and NATO International Military Staff Cooperation towards Complementarity

 European Union Military Staff (EUMS) and NATO International Military Staff (IMS) representatives convened last Friday, 05 December 2014, at the EU Military Staff Headquarters in Brussels for their third meeting of 2014.
 The meeting was co-chaired by the Director Generals (DG) of both organisations.
-The informal staff-to-staff talks are part of the NATO-EU strategic military dialogue that has been ongoing since 2003.
+The informal staff-to-staff talks are part of the NATO-EU strategic military dialogue that has been ongoing since 2003.<!IoRangePreExecute>

 In their remarks, Air Marshal Sir Christopher Harper (DGIMS) and Lieutenant General Wolfgang Wosolsobe (DGEUMS) stressed the strong desire for enhanced EU – NATO cooperation aimed at IMS-EUMS complementarity in order to ensure coherence, mutual reinforcement and non-duplication of effort.
 This was emphasised in the conclusions of the European Council 2013 and at the recent NATO Summit in Wales.
 Regarding the NATO Summit declaration, Air Marshal Harper pointed out the emphasis of the EU therein; this highlighted NATO and the EU’s important partnership.
 Both sides agreed on the solid basis that has developed during their June 2014 conference and the positive opportunities on both sides for enhanced mutual cooperation.
 The conference was used to explore potential for further interaction.